leezu/MeasurementValueLogging/_sources/developer.txt

 Devices module
 ^^^^^^^^^^^^^^^
 The devices module contains code representing physical devices as well as the code necessary to manage them.
-It is furthermore divided into
+In addition there is a module which helps converting between si-prefixes, their factors etc. The devices module is divided into

 devices.devices
 """""""""""""""""
-The devices module contains classes, representing phyiscal devices and measurement values.
+The devices.devices module contains classes, representing phyiscal devices and measurement values.
 Device objects have varoius methods, for example to return a measurement value (a Value object).

 .. automethod:: devices.devices.Device.getRawValue

-The (hopefully) returned Value object then has functions to access its data:
+The returned Value object has some attributes which hold its data:

+.. autoattribute:: devices.devices.Value.value
-.. automethod:: devices.devices.Value.getDisplayedValue
+.. autoattribute:: devices.devices.Value.factor
-.. automethod:: devices.devices.Value.getUnit
+.. autoattribute:: devices.devices.Value.unit
-.. automethod:: devices.devices.Value.getFactor
+.. autoattribute:: devices.devices.Value.time

-In particular there are so called MutliboxDevices like the `XLS200 <http://www.xlsmess.de/html/xls_200.html>`_, which allow to use multiple devices on just one serial connection.
+Furthermore there are so called MutliboxDevices like the `XLS200 <http://www.xlsmess.de/html/xls_200.html>`_, which allow to use multiple devices on just one serial connection.
 They additionally provide methods to open, close or "get" one of their subdevices.

 .. automethod:: devices.devices.MultiboxDevice.openDevice
 .. automethod:: devices.devices.MultiboxDevice.closeDevice